Array§

 trimLeft(data: string): string

-A thin wrapper around the built-in String.prototype.trimStart
+A thin wrapper around the built-in String.prototype.trimStart to facilitate

 use in functional pipelines.